Our Expertise

 Potential heirs fighting over a decedent’s estate might even lead to legal action.
 In such cases, we will assess the situation and act quickly to protect your legal interests.

-We will guide you through creating a legally valid and effective will to protect your estate and the interests of your heirs when you pass away.
+We will guide you through creating legally valid and effective wills in Greece to protect your estate and the interests of your heirs when you pass away and they inherit your assets.

 Next of Kin Certificate